-I weave and stitch with natural, growing and recycled materials in a variety of settings.
+All my work is about weaving or stitching with natural, growing and recycled materials in a variety of settings.
 I often make work outside and include walking in the process.
+I balance periods of time spent working with communities to working alone in my studio; each is an essential element of my artwork.
 I am interested in sense of place, why people feel 'At Home' in a locality and how they make use of this and how connected they are to the non-human inhabitants of the locality.
-I collaborate with artists, scientists and communities.
-I balance periods of time spent working with communities to working alone in my studio; each is an essential element of my artwork.
-This year I have been focussing on refining and developing skills to make traditional baskets and a collection of small expressive containers made from recycled and natural materials.
+I enjoy collaborating with artists, scientists and writers as well as local communities.
+It has been interesting this year, with restrictions still in place, like everyone else I have been focussing on refining and developing skills to make traditional baskets and a collection of small expressive containers made from recycled and natural materials.
 I enjoy the interaction and summer season with visitors to Riverside Arts and Open Studios.